Home

 Order Hemiptera

-This page contains pictures and information about Eurybrachyid Planthoppers that we found in the Brisbane area, Queensland, Australia.
+This page contains pictures and information about Board-frons Planthoppers that we found in the Brisbane area, Queensland, Australia.

-They can be found resting on the main trunk of their host plants, usually Eucalyptus or Acacia.
+They can be found resting on the trunk or large stems of host plants, usually Eucalyptus or Acacia.
 They are not noticeable because of their camouflaged colours.
 When we come close to them, they will walk to other spots, either up, down or sideway, and stop moving.
-If we come closer and try to touch them, they will jump with a 'tick' sound and fly away.
+If we come even closer and try to touch them, they will jump with a 'tick' sound and fly away.

 DSC_4131.jpg (138271 bytes) wpe17.jpg (30939 bytes) wpe1B.jpg (36535 bytes)